DVS-code/Forza-Crypto-Tool/README.md

   provide the donor save + its IV table (from Create Save), your active save (the file the game loads — it's overwritten), and the target XUID (grab it from the Xbox App).
-  The tool decrypts the donor, rewrites only the single account-identity XUID to your account (leaving all garage/progression data untouched), re-encrypts under the donor's own IV table — so **any donor size works** — backs up your current save, and writes the swap, restoring the backup automatically if anything fails. **No active IV capture needed.**
+  The tool decrypts the donor, rewrites only the single account-identity XUID to your account, re-encrypts under the donor's own IV table — so **any donor size works** backs up your current save, and writes the swap, restoring the backup automatically if anything fails. **No active IV capture needed.**

 - **Profile Editor** — decrypt a `C_ProfileData` to its plaintext (with its IV table), edit the embedded **XUID** and **double-click any editable property** (TotalCredits,